4 consumer trends powering the growth of subscription businesses

 Through advanced analytics and AI, subscription businesses make effective use of their customer data to customize and curate their offerings.
 Since customer lifetime is typically higher for subscription businesses, the companies are able to learn more about their customers and design better experiences for them.

 #4 The rise of the Rental Economy

-The previous generation was raised to save money and invest it for the future, but millenials are different.
-On one side are the cash-strapped millenials who resort to renting simply because they cannot afford to own.
+The previous generation was raised to save money and invest it for the future, but millennials are different.
+On one side are the cash-strapped millennials who resort to renting simply because they cannot afford to own.
 But there’s another growing section who think and act differently, with catchphrases like YOLO defining their attitude to life.

 “They don’t necessarily want to commit, but they have disposable income and they want nice brands and want nice furniture and they appreciate good design.”
 Neela Montgomery, CEO of Crate & Barrel